45 Years Ago: Led Zeppelin Begins Residency at Earls Court

-By 1975, Led Zeppelin were the undisputed heavyweight champions of the rock ‘n’ roll universe.
-That year, all six of the band’s records had re-entered the charts in the wake of the release of Physical Graffiti, and their tour of North America had been one of the most lucrative of all time.
+By 1975, Led Zeppelin were the undisputed heavyweight champions of the rock 'n' roll universe.
+That year, all six of the band’s records had re-entered the charts in the wake of the release of Physical Graffiti, and their tour of North America had been one of the most lucrative of all time to that point.
 They capped off what had already been a banner year with a career-defining five-night residency at London’s Earls Court Exhibition Centre, begun on May 17, 1975.

 Originally, Led Zeppelin and manager Peter Grant conceived of the event as a three-night celebration to take place from May 23-25 as a sort of sendoff, before exorbitant U.K. tax laws sent them into hiding.
 Due to “demand unprecedented in the history of rock music,” as claimed by promoter Mel Bush however, an additional two nights on May 17-18 were tacked on to the itinerary.